LimesToInfinity/ChessProject/README.md

 ### ratingmodel.py
 This file contains the function
 #### rating_model()
-which recieves a model (neural net) and a game position (chess.Board - object) and outputs an evaluation of the position in the interval [-1,1].
+which receives a model (neural net) and a game position (chess.Board - object) and outputs an evaluation of the position in the interval [-1,1].